includeos/documentation/The-boot-process.rst

 The boot process
 ================

 ..
-Vet ikke om denne er 100 % oppdatert
+Update
 ..
-Tenk brukervennlighet
+Usability important: user perspective
 ..
-Liten intro?
+Short intro

 1. BIOS loads `bootloader.asm <https://github.com/hioa-cs/IncludeOS/blob/master/src/boot/bootloader.asm>`__, starting at ``_start``.
 2. The bootloader sets up segments, switches to 32-bit protected mode, loads the service (an elf-binary ``your_service`` consisting of the OS classes, libraries and your service) from disk.